chriscorwin/demuxe/about-magick-flows.md

 ## Quick start

-- Duplicate the `your-code-here/magick-flows/optical-illusions` directory, rename it to what you want.
+- Duplicate the `/your-code-here/magick-flows/optical-illusions` directory, rename it to what you want.
+In this example we shall use `doot`.
+- In your new `/your-code-here/magick-flows/doot` directory, you will find a directory named `main`: this is where your main content goes.
-- Put files in the `../main` directory there.
-Name them whatever you want, they will be displayed one at a time, in order.
+- Name them whatever you want, they will be displayed one at a time, in alphanumeric order.
-- Put assets in the accompnaying `../assets` directory.
+- Assets accompnaying your new `doot` Magick Flow live in a sibling of `main`, called `assets`.
-- Edit the `../assets/styles.scss` file to inform the system how many slides you want, what size they are, and other CSS stuff.
+- Edit the `/your-code-here/magick-flows/doot/assets/styles.scss` file.
+In it you shall find a variable telling the SASS system how many slides you have.
 - Restart the server and go look at your new Magick Flow in the browser.
 You can find a handy link right to it in the terminal output of the server.